AnyLog-co/documentation/mqtt.md

 This process initiates a client that subscribes to a list of topics registered on a MQTT broker.
 When a new message is added to the broker and associated with the subscribed topic, the broker will push the message to the AnyLog instance.
 On the AnyLog instance, messages are mapped to JSON structures and aggregated to files that are treated according to the configuration of the node.
 For example, the data can be ingested to a local database or send to a different node.
-The message data on the AnyLog instance is treated as ***streaming data***, this process is explained at [File Mode and STreaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#file-mode-and-streaming-mode).
+The message data on the AnyLog instance is treated as ***streaming data***, this process is explained at [File Mode and Ssreaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#file-mode-and-streaming-mode).

 ***The command structure***
 <pre>
 run mqtt client where [list of options]
 </pre>
-The list of options are represented by 'key' = value' and separated by 'and'.
+The list of options are represented by key = value' pairs and separated by an 'and'.
 Providing the ***broker*** value is mandatory.
 ALl the other fields are optional depending on the broker setting and how the messages need to be processed.
 The details of the topic are enclosed in parentheses and the MQTT client declared on the command line could subscribe to multiple topics.
 The command format with subscriptions to multiple topics is as follows: